syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **Where:**

 * trials: The number of independent trials.
-Must be greater than or equal to 0.
+This value must be greater than or equal to 0.

 * probability_s: The probability of success in each trial.
-Must be greater than or equal to 0 and less than or equal to 1.

 * number_s: The number of successes in trials.
-Must be greater than or equal to 0 and less than or equal to trials.

-* number_s2 (optional): If provided, returns the probability that the number of successful trials will fall between number_s and number_s2.
-Must be greater than or equal to number_s and less than or equal to trials.
+* number_s2 (optional): The probability that the number of successes will be between number_s and number_s2, where number_s is the minimum and number_s2 is the maximum, within the total number of trials.

 **Remarks**

+* If probability is less than 0 or greater than 1, `BINOM.DIST.RANGE` will return the `#NUM!` error.

+* If number_s2 is less than number_s or greater than trails, `BINOM.DIST.RANGE` will return the `#NUM!` error.

-* If any arguments are outside their constraints, `BINOM.DIST.RANGE` returns the `#NUM!` error.
+* If number_s less than 0 or greater than trails, `BINOM.DIST.RANGE` will return the `#NUM!` error.

-* If any arguments are non-numeric, `BINOM.DIST.RANGE` returns the `#VALUE!` error.
+* If any arguments are non-numeric, `BINOM.DIST.RANGE` will return the `#VALUE!` error.

 * Numeric arguments are truncated to integers.

 ## BETADIST

-The function `BETADIST` returns the cumulative beta probability density function.
+The `BETADIST` function returns the cumulative beta probability density function.

 **Syntax**